-Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
-NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
-The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
-For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-394 84.50% \$45,979 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+-14 Provide the number of students in the 2019 undergradu institution as first-time students and received a bachelo June 30, 2019.
+Exclude students who transferred into y 442 15 Number and percent of students in class (defined in H4 above) bor average (or mean) amount borrowed.
+NOTE: The "Average per-unc to provide better information about student borrowing from federal numbers, percentages, and averages for each row should be base example, the federal loans average (row b) should only be the cum (row e) should only be the cumulative average of private loans. rrowed," is designed ial) sources.
+The articular row.
+For 15 Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+355 80.30% \$43,980 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-387 83.00% \$27,206 c) Institutional loan programs.
+349 79.00% \$30,216 c) Institutional loan programs.
 0 0.00% \$0 d) State loan programs.
 0 0.00% \$0 e) Private student loans made by a bank or lender.
-160 34.30% \$47,417 1 dollar amounts for the same academic year checked in item H1.)
+93 21.00% \$46,795 dollar amounts for the same academic year checked in item H1.)